-The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability has its first set of hearings from today, and will run until Thursday, 7 November.
+The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability has had its first set of hearings from Monday, 4 November 2019 to Thursday, 7 November.

-Taking place in Townsville, Queensland, this first week of hearings will begin the inquest into the experiences of people with disability, with a focus on education and the existing policies and procedures.
+Taking place in Townsville, Queensland, this first week of hearings began the inquest into the experiences of people with disability, with a focus on education and the existing policies and procedures.

 There is a lot to unpack with how this Royal Commission will work and what the overall aim of this inquest is.
 Below we’re explaining some of the background of the Royal Commission.